Aman-KumarShah/CERTIFICATIONS-/README.md

 # CERTIFICATIONS-
-Here IT consists various Certifications done in different domains
+Here it consists of various Certifications done in different domains